A brief look at the history, symbols and the relevance of Remembrance and why it is still important today.

 The Tomb of the Unknown Warrior, Westminster Abbey, London.

-On the very same day France brought their selected Unknown Warrior from Verdun to the chapel beneath the Arc de Triomphe in Paris and two months later it was laid to rest in the centre of the Arc where it resides today.
+On the very same day France brought their selected Unknown Warrior from the battlefields of Verdun to the chapel beneath the Arc de Triomphe in Paris and two months later it was laid to rest in the centre of the Arc where it resides today.